ibm-cloud-docs/satellite/iam.md

 You do not assign access policies for {{site.data.keyword.openshiftshort}} clusters in {{site.data.keyword.satelliteshort}}.
 Instead, access to clusters is assigned in {{site.data.keyword.cloud_notm}} IAM through {{site.data.keyword.openshiftlong_notm}} (**Kubernetes Service** in the console or `containers-kubernetes` in the API or CLI).
 For more information, see [Platform and service roles for {{site.data.keyword.openshiftshort}} clusters](#iam-roles-clusters).

 If you have access to a {{site.data.keyword.satelliteshort}} location or configuration, you can view the clusters that are attached to the location or configuration.
 However, you might not be able to access the clusters if you do not have the appropriate roles to those clusters.
-For example, if you have the appropriate access to a {{site.data.keyword.satelliteshort}} configuration, you might be able to list all the Kubernetes resources that run in registered clusters via the {{site.data.keyword.satelliteshort}} config API.
+For example, if you have the appropriate access to a {{site.data.keyword.satelliteshort}} configuration, you might be able to list all the Kubernetes resources that run in registered clusters via the {{site.data.keyword.satelliteshort}} Config API.
 However, without an access policy to the individual clusters, you cannot log in to the individual clusters and use {{site.data.keyword.openshiftshort}} APIs to list Kubernetes resources.

 **Description of other {{site.data.keyword.satelliteshort}}-enabled services**: